 "I cannot think of a more appropriate school to partner with the Teach2Serve Program than Solebury," said Tom Wilschutz, Head of School.
 "As part of our mission, we set the bar high, offering our students a relevant education.
 What could be more relevant than equipping students with a perspective on the many interconnected challenges facing humanity, inspiring them to engage an issue that interests them and then equipping them with the tools they need to make a difference?
 Teach2Serve may well prove to be a transformative experience -- for the student involved and for the world these students will inherit."

 The program began in September 2010 with the first class, Giving: The Road to Public Service.
 The course focuses on the history and different philosophies of philanthropy examined through case studies and selected readings.
-Throughout the year, students will also attend workshops run by different social entrepreneurs and community leaders who have established non-profit organizations to address social problems and improve the lives of others.
+Throughout the year, students also attend workshops run by different social entrepreneurs and community leaders who have established non-profit organizations to address social problems and improve the lives of others.

 Teach2Serve and Solebury School share the hope that students who complete this program will commit themselves to social change at home and abroad.
 For more information about Teach2Serve, visit http://www.teach2serve.org/